MARIO-Math-Reasoning/Super_MARIO/README.md

 [AlphaMath-7B 🤗](https://huggingface.co/MARIO-Math-Reasoning/AlaphaMath-7B)

-Code will be released soon.
+MCTS Code will be released soon.
 Stay tuned.

 This is the official repo for paper [AlphaMath Almost Zero: process Supervision without process](https://arxiv.org/abs/2405.03553).
 Our approach involves training the policy and value models using only the mathematical reasoning derived from the Monte Carlo Tree Search (MCTS) framework, eliminating the need for GPT-4 or human annotations.